© 2026 KVNF Public Radio

 Stay Connected

 Lisa was born in Texas but grew up on a small farm in Olathe, Colorado and considers herself a “Colorado native after six years of age.”
-Lisa has seven years experience in media, beginning as a News Director for a small radio station on the Eastern Plains.
-Following her initial radio career, Lisa worked as a staff reporter for The Journal Advocate in Sterling, Colorado and most recently as a staff reporter for the Delta County Independent.
-Lisa is thrilled to join the award-winning News and Public Affairs team at KVNF.
+Lisa has nine years experience in news reporting.
+She began her career as a News Director for a small radio station on Colorado's Eastern Plains.
+Following her initial radio career, Lisa worked as a staff reporter for The Journal Advocate and South Platte Sentinel in Sterling, Colorado and then returned to the Western Slope as staff reporter for the Delta County Independent.